 Join us for Fish 2.0's South Atlantic track if you are a seafood business interested in growing by meeting investors and new trade partners, or an investor or industry leader interested in the latest innovations in seafood.

-- Participate in the Wilmington, North Carolina Workshop and Pitch session in April 2019.
+- Participate in the Wilmington, North Carolina Workshop and Pitch session April 23-24 2019.
 Sign-up now.

 - Apply to the online Readiness Assessment.
 You do not need to attend the workshop/event to do the online Readiness Assessment.
 See below.

 - ELIGIBILITY (Click for details)

 1. To be eligible, all businesses in this track must either

 - Utilize or benefit a fishery resources or supply chain related to the South Atlantic region of the United States (Maryland, Virginia, North Carolina, South Carolina, Georgia, and the Atlantic Coast of Florida)